LukeHeuser/notes/Java/java_basics.md

 When we make our *attributes* `private`, we can then create methods to access the data.
 Each with different degrees of access allowed as needed.

+The whole reason behind Encapsulation is not allowing people to access fields directly.
+We force them to go through a controlled way of setting up the data on the object.
+Using the setter method, we can make sure the data in our objects is valid data.

 * Fields are defined in the classes code block/ body of the class and not in a method.

 When an `object` is created from a `class`, the values are then assiged to these `privatge fields` which represent the `state` of the object.